 You don’t need to be a dog lover to love this.
 Meet your new best friend, The AeroBull.
 Don’t get confused with AeroBull’s looks.
 It’s not wearing sunglasses for anything.

-The speakers sit behind those funky shades.
+The ultra-portable wireless speaker sits behind those funky shades.
 And the remote control?
 You wouldn’t look at bones the same way again.

 The AeroBull may not be able to wag its tail, but it emits enough friendly vibes for your favored iDevices.

 This model isn’t some animal, and it’s not your typical caged parrot.